 FINRA Mediations and Arbitrations in a Virtual World

 Telephonic conferences are perhaps the simplest and most known way to conduct a remote hearing.
-Counsel should be familiar with this platform as it is used throughout the pre-hearing process.
+Malecki Law’s FINRA arbitration lawyers in New York are familiar with this platform as it is used throughout the pre-hearing process.
 For example, the Initial Pre-Hearing Conference and oral arguments on discovery disputes are conducted telephonically.
 For teleconference hearings, FINRA staff will send out a conference number to the arbitrators and the parties.
 The parties, counsel, arbitrators, and witnesses will call the conference number and proceed as if it were an in-person hearing.
 However, this platform is limited to vocal presentations, and participants will not be able to see others on the phoneline.

 FINRA itself has stated that Zoom and teleconferences provide “high-quality, secure, user-friendly options.”
 For both teleconference and Zoom hearings, FINRA staff is available to provide technical support.
 For Zoom hearings, a FINRA staff member will be in every meeting to assist with Zoom features.
 Moreover, FINRA provides “trial runs” to the panel, and to counsel upon request.
 These trial runs are a way for the panel to become familiar with the platform and its features.
 Any parties seeking to learn more about either platform can contact their case administrator for details.How Remote Hearings Work

 Three types of FINRA hearings that can be conducted remotely are mediations, arbitrations, and expungement hearings.
+Malecki Law’s FINRA arbitration law firm has successfully done all three of these types of cases in the virtual world.”
 These hearings work in several different ways depending on the type of hearing.
 As mentioned above, remote hearings can be done via FINRA’s teleconference or Zoom.

 Using FINRA’s teleconference platform, the author conducted a mediation.
 The process was quite simple.
 The mediator would notify us when to join the conference, then we would tell our client, and all would join the conference to speak with the mediator.
 When we were finished speaking with the mediator, the mediator would do the same process with opposing counsel.
 This would repeat until the parties came to an agreement or decided the case was not going to settle.
 It is the mediator’s challenge to “connect” with the parties (gain trust and rapport) in order to settle the dispute.
 In this format, you lose the “trapped in a room until it settles” pressure that sometimes contributes to getting the settlement done.